 This paper is organized as follows.
-Sections II presents the experimental and computational details of this study.
-Section III contains all the results and discussions in the following order: First, we discuss the crystal structure and the magnetic-exchange interactions in GCO.
-Then, we present our theoretical and experimental investigations on the lattice dynamics of GCO, which is being followed by conclusions in Section IV.
+In Sec.
+II, experimental and computational details of this study are presented.
+Section III contains all the results and discussions in the following order: first we discuss the crystal structure and the magnetic-exchange interactions in GCO, and then we present our theoretical and experimental investigations on the lattice dynamics of GCO.
+This is followed by conclusions in Sec.
+IV.